jharmer95/rpc.hpp/INSTALL.md

 **NOTE:** The test server will have to be running for the tests to succeed.
 You could run it in a separate terminal session, or add `tests/test_server & ` at the beginning of the `ctest` command below.
-The tests will successfully kill the serer on completion.
+The tests will successfully kill the server on completion.

 From the project _build_ directory run: